GLEN BURNIE MALL

 Montgomery Ward went dark in March 2001.
 Its space was used for a Sticks 'n Stuff Furniture for 2 years.
 The mall was acquired by Annapolis-based Petrie Ross Ventures in August 2002.
 A large scale redevelopment was announced in mid-2003.
 Demolition commenced in August.
 A 1-level (123,700 square foot) Target was built in place of A & P and held its grand opening on October 10, 2004.

-A block of thirteen inline stores replaced a razed Ward's building.
+A block of thirteen inline stores replaced a razed Wards building.
 The rest of the complex was given a complete makeover, with many stores reoriented with outside entrances.
-A new name, CENTRE AT GLEN BURNIE, had been bestowed in May 2004, with a mall-wide dedication held in the summer of 2005.
+A new name -CENTRE AT GLEN BURNIE- was bestowed in May 2004.
+A mall-wide dedication was held in the summer of 2005.
 The complex now encompassed approximately 428,300 leasable square feet, with forty-six retail spaces.

 A major vacancy was created when Best Buy moved out, in January 2010.
 The store relocated into the CHESAPEAKE SQUARE strip center (across Governor Ritchie Highway); re-opening on January 30, 2010.